 MN581/MN581-DL Ministry and Margins

-This course will explore the boundary-crossing ministry of Jesus, and in particular how he redefined the margin and the center with a Kingdom perspective.
+Explores the boundary-crossing ministry of Jesus, in particular how he redefined the margin and the center with a Kingdom perspective.
 The class will consider ways in which ministry to and with those who are often marginalized in our society can amplify the witness of our congregations.
-People groups that are understood to be underserved include, but are not limited to, the elderly or homebound, people suffering from dementia, people who live in group homes, people who struggle with literacy, people with disabilities, people living in poverty, immigrant communities, and people without homes.
+People groups that are underserved include, but are not limited to, the elderly or homebound, people suffering from dementia, people in group homes, people struggling with literacy, people with disabilities, people living in poverty, immigrant communities, and people without homes.
 1.5 cr

 MN589 Reformed Church in America Studies